Weather and Emergency Closures

 - Faculty are encouraged to accommodate students who are unable to attend class due to inclement weather or other conditions.
 Students may be unable to reach campus due to unsafe driving conditions outside the Tulsa area.

-- Staff have the responsibility to communicate with their supervisor if they deem conditions too unsafe to attempt to report for their shift.
+- The staff has the responsibility to communicate with their supervisor if they deem conditions too unsafe to attempt to report for their shift.

 Closing Decision Procedures